mavaddat-javid-education/Red-DiscordBot/docs/cog_guides/core.rst

 This will be used when a server has not set a locale, or in DMs.

-Go to `Red's Crowdin page <https://translate.discord.red>`_ to see locales that are available with translations.
+Go to `Edu's Crowdin page <https://translate.discord.red>`_ to see locales that are available with translations.

 To reset to English, use "en-US".